emilwallner/Corewar/README.md

                  zjmp %:live
 ```

-This is complied to binary which is later represented in hexadecimal.
-The above programs looks like this when it’s compiled:
+This complies to binary which is later represented in hexadecimal.
+The above program looks like this when it’s compiled:

 ```binary
     0000000 00 ea 83 f3 7a 6f 72 6b 00 00 00 00 00 00 00 00